celestiaorg/blobstream-ops/README.md

 ## BlobstreamX contract verification

 One of the tools that the blobstream-ops CLI provides is the `verify` subcommand.
 It allows verifying that a BlobstreamX deployment is valid.
 It works by taking a trusted Celestia RPC endpoints.
 Then, it goes over the data root tuple roots stored in the contract, and regenerates the data commitment using the provided trusted RPC endpoint.
 Finally, it compares them and errors if any of the data root tuple roots is not valid.

 Since Blobstream makes a 2/3rd honest validator set assumption, if more than 2/3rd of the validator set is malicious, they can commit to an invalid data root tuple root.
 This tool allows verifying that that didn't happen using a trusted RPC endpoint.

-### Usage
+### Verification command usage

 After installing the blobstream-ops CLI, you can verify the contract using the following subcommand: